lupyuen/lupyuen.github.io/src/testbot.md

 The responses to the above commands are validated by another machine...

-TODO: Pic of Build-Test Server, Test Controller, Ox64
+TODO: Pic of Build & Test Server, Test Controller, Ox64

 # Control our Oz64 SBC

 _Who controls our Test Controller?_

-Our Test Controller (Linux SBC) accepts commands from the __Build-Test Server__ (Ubuntu PC).
+Our Test Controller (Linux SBC) accepts commands from the __Build & Test Server__ (Ubuntu PC).

 Remember the NuttX Commands from Previous Section?
-Our Build-Test Server runs this __Expect Script__ to send the commands to Oz64, passing through the Test Controller: [oz64.exp](https://github.com/lupyuen/nuttx-build-farm/blob/main/oz64.exp)
+Our Build & Test Server runs this __Expect Script__ to send the commands to Oz64, passing through the Test Controller: [oz64.exp](https://github.com/lupyuen/nuttx-build-farm/blob/main/oz64.exp)

 ```bash
 ## Wait at most 300 seconds for each command